 A FEW WORDS WTIH DOMINIC PRATT

-During the KAO Global Experience (October 2022), which brings together brand partners and partner salons from around the world, MODERN SALON spent a few minutes with Dominic Pratt, Vice President R&D, Skin Care Products Research, Kao Salon Division, to talk about the company's focus on sustainability, and how they have continued to put stylists and salons at the center of everything they do.
+During the KAO Global Experience (October 2022), which brings together brand partners and partner salons from around the world, MODERN SALON spent a few minutes with Dominic Pratt, Global President, Kao Salon Division, to talk about the company's focus on sustainability, and how they have continued to put stylists and salons at the center of everything they do.

 MODERN SALON: At the KAO Global Experience, you recognized three salons for their sustainability efforts.
 (In the US, Gene Juarez Salons were recognized.)
 Is this something you’ve done before?